 Sakura suddenly giggled to herself when Sasuke dropped his hand, a small smile spreading across her face.
 "Naruto said the same things."

-With the next words, Sakura's voice broke slightly.
+With the next words, Sakura's voice cracked slightly.
 "And he kept his promise."
 Sniffling, she quickly reached up to wipe over her red eyes.
 "Mostly, at least," she laughed quietly.
 "I'm so glad."

 "What do you want to do now?"